ararune/Copy-Last-Modified-Files/README.md

 # Copy-Last-Modified-Files
 Node JS app to copy last modified file from each subdirectory within a directory.
 The files are copied into Output folder, the names of copied files are modified to match the name of their folder name's origin.
+Using Promises so that multiple folders can be accessed in parallel, thus making use of multiple CPU cores, if available.

 ```js
 // Create output directory if it doesn't exist